hoanhua14/mrq/journals/david_hong.md

 The background image still needs to formatted a bit better but overall it's good as it is for now.
 I also started working on the password matching validation on the sign up form.
 It required me to install some npm packages but I read on stack overflow somewhere about this person did some npm installs for something else and their project broke.
 That made me a bit paranoid so I just pulled from the latest commit so that I wouldn't have those installed dependencies in my package.json just in case and started from scratch.
+I looked more online and saw that there's no need to install anything extra for password matching validation.
+I just an if statement and a couple more state variables and incorporated it into the return.

 ## May 31, 2023 (T)

 What I accomplished today:
+* Made small changes to the nav bar

+When logged in, there's some visual spacing between the greeting and resources button.
+I also made it so that a button to the dashboard appears when a user is logged in.